J. C. Daniel Award

-Since its inception, the J. C. Daniel Award has been bestowed on 31 individuals.
+Since its inception up to 2023, the J. C. Daniel Award has been bestowed on 31 individuals.
 The award was first presented to film distributor and producer T. E. Vasudevan in 1992.
 Actress Aranmula Ponnamma was the first woman to receive the honour, in 2005.
 The 2011 recipient, actor Jose Prakash, died before the award ceremony.
 His son accepted the award on his behalf.
-The most recent winner is filmmaker Shaji N. Karun.
+The most recent winner is actress Sarada in 2024.